Skip to main content

 Aluminum Recycling Agenda

 Aluminum cans are the most sustainable beverage packaging type in virtually every way.
-With better recycling rates and far higher recycled content than glass or plastic, aluminum cans are tailor-made for a more circular economy.
-Aluminum cans are also the most valuable material in the recycling stream – effectively subsidizing the cost of recycling for less valuable materials.
-According to The Recycling Partnership’s 2020 State of Curbside reportaluminum packaging represents only 3% of the weight but nearly half of the economic value of recyclable material generated by all U.S. single-family homes.
 Yet aging infrastructure and changes in the marketplace have pushed aluminum can recycling rates in recent years down below 50%.
-Responsible, comprehensive and sensible consumer recycling policy is needed to reverse these trends.
+Responsible, comprehensive and sensible consumer recycling policy is needed to reverse this trend.

 The Aluminum Association supports:

 • Landfill Bans: Consider well-designed landfill ban policies as part of a comprehensive recycling strategy.
-Cans are not trash.
+Aluminum is not trash.
 And yet, billions of aluminum cans end up in landfills each year.
-This is not only bad for the environment but also represents the loss of a valuable material stream for the aluminum industry.
-Landfill bans raise awareness and bring more aluminum scrap back into the system for recycling.
+This is not only bad for the environment but also represents the loss of material needed for resilient manufacturing supply chains.

 The Aluminum Association supports:

-• Increased research and development (R&D) investment for recycling infrastructure: Fund increased research and development to find the technologies or tomorrow that will enable increased aluminum recycling and reduce waste.
-Improve the quality of aluminum scrap by sorting recyclable materials and segregating alloys.
+• Increased research and development (R&D) investment for recycling infrastructure, especially those technologies that improve the quality of aluminum scrap by sorting recyclable materials and segregating alloys.

 • Innovation to expand use of recycled aluminum: Leverage public-private partnership like the Department of Energy’s Critical Materials Institute and the REMADE Institute, to maximize the use of recycled aluminum.
-Provide grants or research partnerships to better utilize scrap material and develop innovative alloys.
+Provide grants or research partnerships to better utilize scrap material and develop innovative alloys with higher recycled content.

 Infinitely recyclable, uniquely sustainable.